Mat training is one of the first dog training skills I teach new puppies and their parents.

 Mat-Training Strengthens Your Bond

-Any foundation skills you work on with your dog will not only promote good manners, but will improve your communication with your pooch.
+Any foundation skills you work will not only promote good manners, but will improve the communication between both you and your dog.

-It will also provide her with the mental stimulation that dogs need to prevent boredom and allow her to enjoy a richer environment.
+It will also provide your pooch with the mental stimulation that dogs need to prevent boredom and allow her to enjoy a richer environment.

 Going Beyond the Mat